Pri-Anonymous/Yolo---pepsi---cola/README.md

 Real-time detection running on a live webcam feed, drawing segmentation masks and confidence scores around detected cans.

-*(Add your demo GIF/video here — see "Adding Your Demo" section below)*

 ## Overview

 This project covers the full computer vision pipeline end-to-end: